AeloveRim/TahrovinGrit/README.md

 You will automatically equip an "enkindle" ability that you can channel to drain your magicka to power the forge.
 If you have enough magicka (60 for a novice spell) and channeled the enkindle ability to completion, the forging process is finished and you will receive the spell.
 Don't worry, if you fail you can retrieve your school theses and resin by interacting with the forge (nothing is lost).

 As you play, keep raising your magic skills to gain more school theses and learn more spells.
 You can also create Arcane Resin by experimenting with ingredients in the spellforge, which will work the same as School Theses but allow you to learn spells from any school.
 Read the spellforge mod description (https://www.nexusmods.com/skyrimspecialedition/mods/46482) for more details.
 Creating Arcane Resin through Spellforge usually requires powerful ingredients such as Nirnroot.
 However, some recipes work with large quantities of mundane ingredients (such as 10 units of Bone Meals).
 If you try to experiment with the wrong quantities, you will still learn the recipe for later, with the exact quantity needed.
+If you have a decently valuable alchemy ingredient, try to throw it in the Spellforge and see what happens !

 Other changes compared to base Tahrovin :